Turnaround costs push Deutsche Bank to bigger than expected loss

 Deutsche is aiming for annual revenue of 24.5 billion euros by 2022.

-“We’re pleased with the momentum we’ve seen across the board in fixed income,” Ram Nayak, Deutsche Bank’s head of fixed income, told Reuters.
+“We will shift our focus over to growth.
+We don’t just want to defend our market position; we want to build on it,” he said.

-“We’ve seen a nice uptick in our client volumes and a stabilization of the franchise,” he said.
+“We’re going on the offensive and we intend to sustain it.
+But not everywhere, just in those areas where we are relevant and have a leading position.”

-Deutsche said its cost cutting plans, another key focus for investors, were on track, with global employee numbers down by more than 4,100 last year to 87,597 full-time equivalents.
+Deutsche said it was making good progress on reducing costs, another focus for investors, with global employee numbers down by more than 4,100 last year to 87,597 full-time equivalents.

 The bank said on Wednesday it would halve 2019 bonuses for individual board members, and told staff this week it would delay salary raises by a few months.